ncecere/terraform-provider-openwebui/README.md

 Ensure the repository is configured with a `TERRAFORM_REGISTRY_TOKEN` secret that has permission to publish to registry.terraform.io.

+The workflow expects a signing key so that GoReleaser can sign the checksum file.
+Add two additional repository secrets before releasing:

+- `GPG_PRIVATE_KEY` – ASCII-armoured private key used for signing.
+- `PASSPHRASE` – Passphrase for the above key (leave blank if the key is not protected).

 ## Provider Configuration

 ```hcl